alamedyang/magedocs/Obsidian/maps.md

 ## Object Layers

-Vector polygons and points are placed on object layers, but tiles can be placed this way, too, if you use the "Insert Tile" button on the vector section of the toolbar (shortcut **T**) — and this is how entities are added to a map.
+[[vector_objects|Vector polygons and points]] are placed on object layers, but tiles can be placed this way, too, if you use the "Insert Tile" button on the vector section of the toolbar (shortcut **T**) — and this is how entities are added to a map.

 Vector objects are susceptible to [[vector_objects#Coordinate Overflow|coordinate overflow]], so try to keep objects and all their vertices inside the map coordinate space (unless you actually want to yeet an entity to outer space).